Interested in pursuing a nationally competitive fellowship? Outlined below are the steps to get you started!

 Step 5.
-During your meeting with Cindy, you will discuss in greater depth the information you have provided on the First Meeting Form, and decide on your next actions steps and an appropriate timeline.
+During your meeting with Cindy, you will discuss in greater depth the information you have provided on the Student Information Form, and decide on your next actions steps and an appropriate timeline.

 Cindy will also review the many ways in which the Office of student Fellowships and Research can